-Motivation: Oriana Bandiera and Imran Rasul are applied microeconomists.
-Their work on the role of social relationships in economics, advanced through pioneering field experiments in the workplace and social networks, has provided salient contributions to economics, especially to the fields of personnel economics and development.
+Oriana Bandiera, LSE, and Imran Rasul, UCL & IFS, both applied microeconomists, for their work on the role of social relationships in economics, advanced through pioneering field experiments in the workplace and social networks, has provided salient contributions to economics, especially to the fields of personnel economics and development.

 The classic principal-agent model treats agents in isolation, or, alternatively, as individuals engaging in perpetual competition.
 Work in sociology and social psychology suggests instead that people will consider the effect of their actions on others when responding to incentives.
 The issue is whether classic models should be amended to account for such social pressures.

 In a series of field experiments, Bandiera and Rasul, joint with Barankay, aimed at estimating the causal effect of social relationships on incentives.
 They achieved this goal by introducing clever exogenous variation in the incentive structure offered to the workers picking “soft fruit” in the UK.
 They used this setting to explore a number of issues that until then had been studied only theoretically or in laboratory settings, such as social preferences, social incentives, the role of connections, the effect of inequality, the role of incentives for managers, and team incentives.

 Bandiera and Rasul have also provided other novel empirical evidence on the role of social networks for technology adoption in a farming context, on the effectiveness of anti-poverty programs, and on the functioning of labor markets in low-income settings.